 John has an extensive legal background.
 He has served as a federal official, policy advisor, corporate attorney, and general counsel of a non-profit organization.
 Currently, he helps families in Philadelphia with their estate planning needs, and assists with probating estates (with or without a will).
 His services include drafting wills, powers of attorney, health care proxies, and pet trusts.
 Probate services include working with the Register of Wills to administer estates for deceased individuals.

 John also volunteers at Philadelphia VIP www.phillyvip.org a nonprofit organization helping low-income families in Philadelphia have access to legal services on a pro bono basis.
-Recently, he was selected as Volunteer of the Month. https://www.phillyvip.org/blog/2024/06/john-morabito/
+Last year, he was selected as Volunteer of the Month. https://www.phillyvip.org/blog/2024/06/john-morabito/

-John is a member of the Philadelphia Bar Association, Pennsylvania Bar Association, and South Philadelphia Business Association.
+John is a member of the Philadelphia Bar Association, Pennsylvania Bar Association, South Philadelphia Business Association, Philadelphia Estate Planning Council, and Pennsylvania Association of Realtors.
 He works in South Philadelphia.

 PO Box 25028, Philadelphia, PA 19147